Netflix/consoleme/cdk/README.md

 ### ConsoleMe Admin User

-The CDK stack will provision the consoleme administrator user.
+The CDK stack will provision the ConsoleMe administrator user.
 The user name supplied with this template is `consoleme_admin`.
 You can set the user temporary password in the `config.yaml` file, login and update it afterwards (Cognito will ask you to do that).

 ## Security